Spilt Milk (Jellyfish album): Production

 The title was chosen in reference to the record going over-budget and behind schedule and the group turmoil that followed Bellybutton.
 The cover was designed by Charisma's staff creative director Mick Haggerty, known for also designing the cover of Supertramp's Breakfast in America and Hall and Oates' H2O.
 He later commented in an interview: "I can’t remember where the little girl came in, but I do remember the casting call from hell.
-It’s very uncomfortable to put out a call requesting lots of young girls in ballet tights and tiaras, knowing full well you’re going to chose the saddest and most pathetic one you can find. ...
+It’s very uncomfortable to put out a call requesting lots of young girls in ballet tights and tiaras, knowing full well you’re going to choose the saddest and most pathetic one you can find. ...
 I shot the studio interior first, then the little girl.
 We tried everything to make her cry, but in the end, used glycerin for her tears, although I know mine were real.
 The hand pulling back the curtain was to hint at the 'Greatest Show On Earth meets Sgt.
 Pepper' mood that prevailed in the studio."